JeffersonLab/analyzer/hana_decode/README.md

               A developer writing a detector class should imitate this.

  etclient --  test of ET connection for online data.
-              Either does a printout of data, or a fast access to test speed.
+              Either does a printout of data, or fast access to test speed.

  prfact   --  standalone code to print the prescale factors and exit.